dellow/Web-Framework/README.md

 ## Server
 You can launch the built in web server with BrowserSync simply by running `gulp serve`.
 This will provide a local and external address to test your apps in sync with other browsers. `gulp serve` will automatically look for changes in the following files: `.html`, `.css`, `.js` and any images in the image folder.

 The `gulp serve` command takes an optional parameter to provide a proxy URL, for example: `gulp serve --url http://vagrant.dev/`.
 If this is supplied you files will be served through a proxy.
 This means you could serve a local environment such as Vagrant on a local network without any additional changes to local environment (in Vagrant's case, the .Vagrantfile).
-If the URL parameter is not provided, file from the `./app` directory will be served instead.
+If the URL parameter is not provided, files from the `./app` directory will be served instead.

 ## PageSpeed
 You can run Google PageSpeed insights by running `gulp pagespeed`.
 By default this will check `http://google.com` in `desktop` mode.
 You can specify a URL and mode simply by passing the relevant parameter.
 For example to test amazon.com simply run `gulp pagespeed --url http://amazon.com --mode desktop`.

-## Sync
+## Release
-Sync creates a new release with the contents of the `./app` directory.
+Release creates a snapshot of the application files from the `src` directory essentially creating a release for use.
+Each release is timestamped and appended with the current state.

-__Please note:__ This feature is still under development.
+The current state will also effect the optimisation of the release.
+For example `gulp release` will create a release with `_development` appended to the end.
+The development profile (see Profiles) will be run on the release.
+Likewise `gulp release --config production` will run the production profile on the release.

 ## Working with SCSS
 Any new SCSS partials should be added in the `site` directory. `base` and `config` should be left as is so they can be overwritten and updated.
 Use the `site/_vars` partial to override any of the default variables set in `config/_vars`.